 So if Obama really wants to replace DeMarco any time soon, he’ll have to do it via having the normal approval process.
 And there might be reason to think Obama really, finally, did want a new FHFA head.
 But don’t kid yourself that the Administration has suddenly become solicitous about long-suffering homeowners.
 Remember it was DeMarco who launched 17 putback suits against servicers.
 The total exposure is $200 billion.
 That could have been enough to induce the Administration to get someone in who’d make tougher noises about helping homeowners but would settle those big nasty lawsuits on the cheap.

-The choice of Mel Watts, a representative from
+The choice of Mel Watt, a representative from

 Bank of America North Carolina and a prototypical bank-friendlly Democrat, is an effort to go through the motions.
 This looks like a rerun of Obama’s nomination of Joseph Smith to head the FHFA, which was simply allowed to languish and Smith withdrew.
 Watt may distinguish himself by getting shot down faster.
 Consider this report from Politico last year: